-• Walking is a great weight-bearing exercise for people with, or at risk for, osteoporosis.
-It helps slow bone loss.
+• Walking is an appropriate weight-bearing exercise for those managing, or at risk for, osteoporosis.
+Walking helps slow bone loss.
 If you can walk, do so—even if it’s just inside your home.
-For people who cannot walk, just standing up and bearing weight through the legs for a few minutes several times a day is a bone benefiting activity.
+For those not able to walk, just standing up and bearing weight through the legs as often as possible every day is a bone benefiting activity.

 • Leg strengthening exercises slow bone loss, improve balance, and decrease the risk of falls.
 When done in a weight-bearing position, they do double duty to build bone.